Design Control

 The second new requirement in your design plan template

 The second new requirement is in Clause 7.3.2e).
-You are required to document methods of traceability between design inputs and outputs.
+You are required to document methods of traceability between design inputs and outputs–including your risk controls.
 This is a requirement that most companies do poorly.
 In theory, you can use a spreadsheet to list all the design inputs, and the adjacent column can list the corresponding design outputs.
 Many companies use an input / output / verification / validation (IOVV) diagram.
 You can also add the user’s needs to this diagram.
 The challenge with the method of documentation is that it is labor-intensive to make updates.
 You must update the references to inputs every time a standard is updated.
 The outputs must be updated every time a drawing or specification is changed.
 Every time you update a verification or validation testing report, the diagram must be updated too.

 The third new requirement in your design plan template